-The Town has developed and implemented the Standard Operating Procedures (SOPs) for daily operations and maintenance activities that have a potential of discharging pollutants directly or with stormwater runoff into the MS4.
+The Town has developed and will implement the standard operating procedures (SOPs) for daily operations and maintenance activities that have a potential of discharging pollutants directly or with stormwater runoff into the MS4.
 SOPs will be used in training activities.